 W@W Project – Well-being at Work

 Stress is the second most reported health problem related to work activities in Europe.
-By 2020, depression is said to become the second most common cause of illness worldwide.
+Depression is a leading cause of disability worldwide and is a major contributor to the overall global burden of disease.
 A European opinion poll showed that more than half of all workers experience stress correlated to their place of work.

 At Gruppo San Donato we care for the well-being of our employees.
 Therefore, in all of the Group’s facilities, we’ve created a psychological listening and support office, dedicated to the personnel, with the aim of fostering a culture of empowerment and support, and reducing stress and discomfort.
 The project is part of the regional program for Workplace Health Promotion.
 The WHP Lombardy is a network of places that are committed to achieving best practices in the field of workers' health on a predefined path, whose validity is guaranteed by experts of the local health authorities, the Region and the Ministry of Health.